Adventures in Existential Quantification

 listRend = Renderable . mapM_ render

-behavior that takes a type and returns its corresponding Renderable
+behavior that takes a type and returns its corresponding Renderable.
+In other

 words, we can defer the behaviors to an intermediate type which allows us to